 Some people place their microphone too close to their mouth.
 This can often cause interference and the microphone may miss the word you have said.
 So speak at a good volume, but do not hold the microphone to your mouth and yell.

 If you speak too closely to the microphone, it is likely that your microphone recording will be interrupted by puffs of air coming from your mouth as you speak (plosives).
 This has been reported by previous test-takers and can cause in a greatly reduced score.
 So make sure your microphone is not directly in front of your mouth.

 3. Too quiet

 Some people have naturally soft speaking voice, and as a result it may be hard for the microphone to pick up what you are saying.
 So make sure you speak at a good, clear volume.
 You don’t have to yell, as we said above, but you need to speak loud enough.
 If you are speaking too loudly, one of the assistant will let you know.

 4. Background noise

 Another reason to speak loudly is that there will be other people in the room who are also taking the test – this is normal – so there will be background noise.

 The best way ensure a good speaking score is with practice.
 By joining a PTE preparation course at English Key, you have access to our practice tests and resources.
-You can come into our centre in Melbourne and attend a practice test session using our PTE academic software and real headsets.
+You can come into one of our centres in Sydney or Melbourne and attend a practice test session using our PTE academic software and real headsets.
 Furthermore, our PTE Academic coaching courses provide specific classes to improve your skills specifically for PTE Academic.
 To find out more about our courses, get in touch with us, or drop by and chat to one of our lovely staff.